Better Call Grep: Evaluating and Improving Grep-Like Lexical Retrieval for Repository-Level Code Completion: Improving Naive via Post-Processing

 When $N < 50\%$, performance drops markedly.
 Due to severe redundancy in large repositories, the head of the BM25 list is often dominated by semantically identical blocks from different locations.
 Consequently, after performing deduplication, the effective Top list may collapse to only 1--2 blocks, leaving the LLM context window underutilized.

 At $N = 50\%$, the model consistently achieves peak performance on both Python and Java across all metrics.
 This indicates that $N = 50\%$ provides a robust balance between candidate coverage and information density.
 We therefore adopt $N = 50\%$ as the default setting in \modelname.
+More importantly, the overall variation across different values of $N$ is relatively small: all settings from 10\% to 90\% consistently outperform the strongest baseline on both datasets, indicating that the gains of \modelname do not rely on a narrowly tuned hyperparameter choice and are robust to the selection of $N$.

 When $N > 50\%$, performance plateaus or slightly degrades, as low-relevance blocks from the tail of the BM25 ranking contribute little to Top-K selection and may introduce additional noise.